awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

    1. Determine the namespace of the service to invoke\.
 You can view a list of AWS service namespaces in [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.
 The namespace for Amazon RDS is `rds`\.

-   1. Determine which Amazon RDS API operation enables you to view the status of a database instance\.
+   1. Determine which Amazon RDS API operation allows you to view the status of a database instance\.
 You can view the API operations \(also called methods\) on the [Amazon RDS methods](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html) page\.

    1. Specify one or more request parameters for the DescribeDBInstances API operation\.
 For example, this action uses the `DBInstanceIdentifier` request parameter\.